-You can either scroll down to read this policy in its entirety (which we recommend), or click on one of the links below to go straight to the section you are interested in.
+You can either scroll down to read this notice in its entirety (which we recommend), or click on one of the links from "Quick Navigation" to go straight to the section you are interested in.

 For the purposes of the Data Protection Legislation, we are the controller of your personal data.
 This means that we are responsible for deciding how we hold and use personal information about you.

-If you have any questions in regard to any part of this policy, (including any requests to exercise your legal rights) please contact us either by:
+If you have any questions in regard to any part of this notice, (including any requests to exercise your legal rights) please contact us either by:

 Even though the United Kingdom has left the European Union, the EU General Data Protection continues to apply in the United Kingdom during the transition period, until the end of 2020.

 Personal data means information which relates to an identified or an identifiable individual.

 - Contact data: address; email; telephone number;